Shortly: Burgum to address COVID-19 in ND, other issues at 3:30 p.m.

 You can watch the briefing live at the KX News website.

-The number of people reported recovered from COVID-19 on May 21 (65) is lower than the number of new COVID-19 cases reported that day (90).
+The number of people reported recovered from COVID-19 on May 25 (150) is more than triple the number of new COVID-19 cases reported that day (43).

-39 people are currently hospitalized due to COVID-19 as of May 21, no change from May 20.
-A total of 147 hospitalizations have been reported since data tracking began.
+40 people are currently hospitalized due to COVID-19 as of May 25, down 1 from May 24.
+A total of 156 hospitalizations have been reported since data tracking began.

 42 of North Dakota’s 53 counties have confirmed cases of COVID-19, or 79 percent of the counties in the state.